Noteblox/commiters/README.md

 ### Sign the Contributor License Agreement (CLA)

 If you have not previously done so, please sign the [Contributor License Agreement][].
 If you forget to do so, you'll be reminded when you submit a pull request.
+To quickly sign the agreement:

+1. Fork this repository and navigate to your fork's root folder
+2. Add a copy of the agreement in the signed folder, naming it after yourself: `cp ContributorLicenseAgreement.md signed/FIRSTNAME_LASTNAME.md`
+3. Update the *new* file using your information
+4. Commit/push to your fork
+5. Create a pull request from your fork to this repository

 ## Create a Branch

 ### Branch from `master`

 Please submit all pull requests to the master branch of the appropriate project.
 Even bug fixes and minor improvements.
 Backports will be considered on a case-by-case basis by NoteBLOX developers.